IamEmpty/Docsvision/README.md

 Docsvision
 ==========

-Старый и неактульный проект. Возможно с некоторыми перерабтками пригодиться в будующем, поэтому здесь и лежит. html templates for Docsvison.
+Old project.
+For future reference.
+HTML templates for Docsvison.

+## Using

+    bower install